-Understanding that participation in athletics and extra curricular activities is a privilege and not a right; the disciplinary code of conduct for Weymouth High School's extracurricular activities, including all clubs, activities, and athletic teams, reflects the desire of the school's advisors/coaches to be consistent in their approach to disciplinary matters.
+Understanding that participation in athletics and extra-curricular activities is a privilege and not a right; the disciplinary code of conduct for Weymouth High School's extracurricular activities, including all clubs, activities, and athletic teams, reflects the desire of the school's advisors/coaches to be consistent in their approach to disciplinary matters.
 The code increases the standard of responsible behavior expected of participating Weymouth High School students.
 It is expected that our student participants will be models of proper behavior for the entire student body.
 This disciplinary code is in effect 365 days a year, 24 hours a day.

-A Chemical Health Committee made up of the School Principal, Athletic Director and Dean has been established to oversee the implementation of the disciplinary code.
+A Chemical Health Committee made up of the School Principal and/or Principal Designee, Athletic Director and Dean has been established to oversee the implementation of the disciplinary code.
+The committee could also include the School Resource Officer, School Health Official, Event Staff, and/or Faculty Member.